wp-plugins/webphysiology-portfolio/readme.txt

 == Changelog ==

+= 1.2.5 =
+* updated the image paths to use "/wp-content/... instead of the whole path URL as some hosting companies won't allow http://www in the URL args
+* enhanced plugin messaging system to be properly formatted, which also reauired updates to portfolio_admin.css
+* include my own copy of farbtastic as I couldn't get WordPress to load the existing WP version after the google jQuery load
+* got the version notes displaying consistently in fancybox
+* updated fancybox script to version 1.3.4
+* updated jQuery to version 1.4.4
 = 1.2.4 =
 * added shortcode parameter "id" that allows for the ability to encapsulate a portfolio within a <div> of a specified id
 * added shortcode parameter "per_page" that allows for the ability to override the options setting specifying the number of portfolios to display per page